magento/magento2-functional-testing-framework/docs/commands/mftf.md

 vendor/bin/mftf run:manifest path/to/your/testManifest.txt
 ```

-This command runs all tests specified in a testManifest.txt file.
-When you generate tests, a testManifest.txt file is also generated for you.
-You can pass this file directly to the run:manifest command and it will execute all tests.
-Or you can create your own file of the same format to execute a subset of tests.
+This command runs all tests specified in a `testManifest.txt` file.
+When you generate tests, a `testManifest.txt` file is also generated for you.
+You can pass this file directly to the `run:manifest` command and it will execute all listed tests.
+You can also create your own file in the same format to execute a subset of tests.
 Note: This command does not generate tests.

 ### Generate and run previously failed tests